• Skip to primary navigation

 Skateboard Trucks Width

-But, if you able to stand on skateboard wheels and on the side of the board, then width, probably does not make a huge difference.
+But, if you are able to stand on skateboard wheels and on the side of the board, then width, probably does not make a huge difference.

 You might also like: Skateboard Wheels Buying Guide